roman-milk/roman-milk.github.io/tainted-3.md

  "Are you going to tell me about where you come from, Amy?
 Why you turned up here with just some change in your pocket and nowhere to go?"

  The girl sipped at her drink before placing the glass purposefully on the table.
 She tilted her head to one side and smiled shyly at Billy.
 "Och ...
 It were nothin'," she began.
 "A bit of a spat with my father.
 He threw me out an' I just went; I was blind angry, see; I didnae have a clue what I was about, so I took some money from his wallet and buggered off to the station.
 I got from Motherwell to Edinburgh and there in the station was a train for London.
 I just got on.
 When the conductor came around I only had cash enough for York ..."
 Taking another sip of wine, she smiled around the glass.
 "An' that's it," she finished.
 "That's where you come in."
 Billy had his doubts about the tale but left his misgivings unvoiced.
 After swigging at his beer he nodded toward the bar.
 "I'll just get a pint, you ready for another?"
-Report_Story #2